 In the early hours of the morning on the 5th October 2018, the Acre team set off to conquer the rocky, arduous Snowdonia mountains amidst inevitable damp, treacherous conditions.
 Over the next 24-hours, they managed to summit all but one peak of the challenge (the elusive 15th!), which is no small feat given that the trek is notorious for being extremely difficult even for the most experienced mountain walkers.
 According to Acre’s Head of Research, Chloë Hunt, rather than discourage the team, this knowledge only added to their motivation to support their cause.

 Hunt shared, “We all anticipate a hike or trek with a nervous, sometimes fearful, feeling of uncertain agitation.
 This particular challenge was exacerbated by the sheer physicality and technicality of the mountains that we had to climb.
 It was probably the hardest expedition that I have ever undertaken.
 Knowing its purpose was to support one of the most influential, ambitious causes that’s galvanizing a collective action to change the world’s attitude towards plastics kept me going.”

 The added benefit was the landscape.
 Kendra Blumsky, Acre’s operations manager, added, “Even though it was extremely tough, the experience served as a rewarding way to remind us of the beauty that our planet holds and why we need to protect it.”

-The very determined team of mountaineers wish that they could have summited the elusive 15th peak within the 24-hour timeframe but harbour nothing but pride for their accomplishments.
-They are uncertain as to whether they would ever attempt the challenge again but there is one thing that they do know for sure: their fight against plastic pollution has only just begun.
+While we wish that we could have summited the elusive 15th peak within the 24-hour timeframe but harbour nothing but pride for our accomplishments.
+We're uncertain as to whether or not we would ever attempt the challenge again, but there is one thing that we know for sure: our fight against plastic pollution has only just begun.